 The course duration for these programs may range from 1 Month – 6 Months.
-Some of these programs are intensive,while the others may be extensive.
+Some of these programs are intensive, while the others may be extensive.
 The intensive courses may be for 1 month, with daily classes 8-10 hours each.
-Extensive yoga teacher training program may range from 3 Months – 6 Months, with only weekend classes 8-10 hours each.
+The extensive yoga teacher training program may range from 3 Months – 6 Months, with only weekend classes 8-10 hours each.
 One may choose the course duration depending upon their lifestyles.
 During the intensive type of course, the trainees often stay in the institute.
 In this period, they lead a simple and disciplined life of a Yogi and adhere to rules of the institute.

 3. Expertise Level

 Different organizations design courses on the difficulty level such as – Basic and Advanced.
 Basic is meant for beginners and is generally a 100-hours program.
 The basic program is the entry point into the Yoga Teacher Training arena and prepares for future programs.
 The advanced yoga teacher training program is few steps ahead of the basic training.
 It may be a 200, 300 or 500-hours training program depending upon the detail in which an individual chooses to learn.
-In some Yoga Teacher Training schools, a person can enroll into Advanced level only on passing the Basic stage.
+In some Yoga Teacher Training schools, a person can enroll in the Advanced level only on passing the Basic stage.

 4. Expenses Involved

 The expenses vary from one institute to another.
 Mostly, the course duration and difficulty determine the course fee.
 In India, the fee structure ranges from INR 25,000/- to 100,000/- in most cases.
 While some institutes may ask for an advance fee, others may allow otherwise.

 Yoga Teacher Training is a physically and mentally enchanting process.
 It is also a lifetime experience to learn from experts and shape their career too.
 In order to pick the best program for this, one should do a thorough check of choices.
 After considering all the factors above, a person can easily choose what suits them the most.